JoanGarciaBild/MkDocs-GettingStarted/getting_started/docs/index.md

 - Recommended tutorials and YouTube channels
 - Courses for frontend and backend development
-- Practice platforms (like LeetCode, FreeCodeCamp, etc.)
+- Practice platforms (like Udemy, FreeCodeCamp, etc.)
 - GitHub repositories for open source learning

 Whether you're a beginner or looking to level up, you'll find something useful here.